nnursimulu/Single_cell_cell_type_classifier/README.md

 ## Steps to reproduce results of technical report.
 ### 1. Obtain raw data

 The overall data consists of the 1000 most highly-expressed genes from the 68K PBMC dataset.
 Use the scripts from the folder scripts/preprocess to regenerate this data.
-More specifically, first, run ``main_process_68k_pbmc.R`` from https://github.com/10XGenomics/single-cell-3prime-paper/tree/master/pbmc68k_analysis, then, run the R script ``transform_data_from_r_to_python.R`` found under scripts/preprocess folder.
+More specifically, first, run ``main_process_68k_pbmc.R`` from https://github.com/10XGenomics/single-cell-3prime-paper/tree/master/pbmc68k_analysis, then, run the R script ``transform_data_from_r_to_python.R`` found under ``scripts/preprocess``.
 The output ``count_matrix.in`` and ``class_labels.in`` generated are used for training and testing the classifiers in this project.  ``ordered_gene_names.in`` is used for data interpretation, and contains gene names by decreasing order of variability (per the procedure by Zheng et al, 2017).

 ### 2. Perform data splitting